cunger/escape-velocity/content/blog/ada-for-the-curious.md

 ## The type system

 Yes, we start the list of fun features with the type system.
-Because one of the nicest safety nets that Ada offers is baking range restrictions right into the type system.
+Because one of the nicest safety nets that Ada offers is range restrictions on the type level.

 Let's assume you deal with temperature readings.
-In the programming language of your choice, you might use a floating-point type and then at all relevant interfaces check your values to be within the expected range.
-In Ada, you can define a type as having floating-point values within a specific range, and the compiler and the runtime will check all handled values for you.
+Instead of using a generic floating-point type and check whether the values you get are in your expected range, Ada lets you define a custom type as having floating-point values within a specific range - and the compiler and runtime check this range for you.
 For example:
 ```ada
 type Temperature_Celcius is digits 9 range -273.15 ..
 300_000_000.0;